-- 1. Contractor shall assume all building materials containing asbestos, and shall not be disturbed, unless indicated on drawings.
-If such areas must be disturbed, contractor shall coordinate with Contract Coordinator to obtain written approval from Buyer's SH&E organization. - 2.
+- 1. Contractor shall assume all building materials contain asbestos which shall not be disturbed unless indicated on drawings.
+If such areas must be disturbed, Contractor shall coordinate with Buyer's Contractor Coordinator to obtain written approval from Buyer's SH&E organization. - 2.
 Buyer defines all asbestos-containing material (ACM) as a material containing any amount of asbestos fibers. - 3.
-All contractor and subcontractor employees that contact or work on asbestos-containing materials during their work activities shall have asbestos awareness training as defined by OSHA.
-Training shall be current and completed prior to initiation of work. - 4.
-If the project's scope of work involves asbestos abatement and consulting services, please refer to Buyer's drawings or Statement of Work. - 5.
-Contractor shall make appropriate local air district asbestos notifications for renovation or demolition activities when applicable.
+All Contractor and Subcontractor employees that contact or work on asbestoscontaining materials during their work activities shall have asbestos awareness training as defined by 29 CFR and SSC Asbestos Hazard Control Plan, SCWI-

+8500-0019-ENV.
+Training shall be current and completed prior to initiation of work.

+- 4. If the project's scope of work involves asbestos abatement and consulting services, refer to Buyer's drawings or Statement of Work. - 5.
+Contractor shall make appropriate asbestos notifications for renovation or demolition activities when applicable.